Olutasidenib

-Olutasidenib, sold under the brand name Rezlidhia, is an anticancer medication used to treat relapsed or refractory acute myeloid leukemia.
+Olutasidenib, sold under the brand name Rezlidhia, is an anticancer medication used to treat relapsed or refractory acute myeloid leukemia with a susceptible IDH1 mutation.
 Olutasidenib is an isocitrate dehydrogenase-1 (IDH1) inhibitor.
 It is taken by mouth.

 The most common adverse reactions include nausea, fatigue/malaise, arthralgia, constipation, leukocytosis, dyspnea, fever, rash, mucositis, diarrhea, and transaminitis.

-Olutasidenib was approved for medical use in the United States in December 2022.
+Olutasidenib was approved for medical use in the United States in December 2022, based on the phase 1 results of a phase 1/2 trial.

 Medical uses

 Olutasidenib is indicated for the treatment of adults with relapsed or refractory acute myeloid leukemia with a susceptible isocitrate dehydrogenase-1 (IDH1) mutation as detected by an FDA-approved test.

 Society and culture

 Names

 Olutasidenib is the international nonproprietary name.